rails/rails-html-sanitizer/README.md

 In Rails 4.2 and above this gem will be responsible for sanitizing HTML fragments in Rails applications, i.e. in the `sanitize`, `sanitize_css`, `strip_tags` and `strip_links` methods.

+Rails Html Sanitizer is only intended to be used with Rails applications.
+If you need similar functionality in non Rails apps consider using [Loofah](https://github.com/flavorjones/loofah) directly (that's what handles sanitization under the hood).

 ## Installation

 Add this line to your application's Gemfile: